tytydraco/yessleep/out/Broken_by_the_night.md

 A few weeks later, in June, I was finally able to see the chief sleep neurologist at Johns Hopkins Medicine, Dr. Christopher Earley, who I’d been trying to get in with for months but is booked a year in advance as the national authority on sleep science and the brain.
 A family friend on the Hopkins board helped get me up the list.

 On hearing my story, after examining the details of my chart, and consulting with his colleague at Hopkins, neurologist [George Ricaurte](https://karger.com/nps/article-abstract/42/1/5/232593/3-4-Methylenedioxymethamphetamine-Ecstasy-Induced?redirectedFrom=fulltext) — a well-known researcher on methamphetamine and MDMA neurotoxicity since the 90s — Dr. Earley told me what I’d taken that night in Mexico caused a “one in a million” reaction in my brain.
 When combined with the volatile punch of dopamine from cocaine, MDMA caused a “Serotonin Syndrome” that fried and down-regulated my 5-HT system through a rare but devastating neurotoxic reaction.
 Serotonin controls sleep in a way that requires a delicate balance to get right.
 This is why a few days of insomnia after molly is common — just not long-lasting, much less, permanent.
-For most people, damaged 5-HT proteins restore quickly; but in rare cases, lasting, irreversible neural damage can occur.
+For most people, damaged 5-HT proteins restore quickly; but in rare cases, irreversible neural damage can occur.
 Dr. Earley told me I wasn’t the first he’d seen and referred to cases in the medical literature about a range of neurological disorders from even one-time MDMA use.

 With candor I appreciated, Dr. Earley couldn’t say if my brain would ever recover, why Lexapro helped and then stopped, or if anything would let me sleep again.
 Seeing the exhaustion in my eyes, he agreed to treat my case on “an experimental basis,” and ordered a weeklong sleep-study for more data.
 Becoming the test patient to one of America’s most seasoned neurologists was both affirming, given the extremes I’d been through in my search for a cure, and terrifying, for what it signaled about the road ahead.

 June gave way to July and the 6-month anniversary of my insomnia was fast approaching.
 As this dreary milestone neared, I became isolated and was losing hope.
-I hadn’t worked in months, had retreated from my inner-circle, and lost precious parts of my life that meant the world to me.
+I’d hid from work for months, had retreated from my inner-circle, and lost precious parts of my life that meant the world to me.
 More than $200,000 had been spent going to the country’s top clinics — ending up at The Retreat, a full-service medical facility outside of Baltimore that runs $50k each 20 days and takes zero insurance.
 No price was too high, investing whatever it took to get better, knowing not just sleep but increasingly life was on the line.
-Still, after seeking the best of the best, no one could stop the insomnia, tell me how long this hell would last, or if it would ever leave.
+Still, after seeking the best of the best, no one could stop the agony, tell me how long this hell would last, or if it would ever leave.

-Doctors had also run out of medications to try, the last being the narcoleptic anesthetic Xyrem (aka GHB, the infamous date-rape drug from [Diddy’s parties](https://www.nbcphiladelphia.com/entertainment/entertainment-news/sean-diddy-combs-baby-oil-was-allegedly-laced-with-date-rape-drug/4002710/?amp=1)) — a Schedule I narcotic prescribed off-label by Dr. Earley as an extreme final resort.
-As the most controlled substance in America (only one central pharmacy is authorized to dispense it), Xyrem was taking forever to get approved, required passing through safety hoops, and cost $25,000 per month.
+Doctors had also run out of medications to try, the last being the narcoleptic anesthetic Xyrem (aka GHB, the infamous date-rape drug from [Diddy’s parties](https://www.nbcphiladelphia.com/entertainment/entertainment-news/sean-diddy-combs-baby-oil-was-allegedly-laced-with-date-rape-drug/4002710/?amp=1)) — a Schedule I narcotic prescribed off-label by Dr. Earley as an extreme final measure.
+The most controlled substance in America (only one central pharmacy is authorized to dispense it), Xyrem was taking forever to get approved, required passing through safety hoops, and cost $25,000 per month.
 Receiving it was weeks or more away with no indication it would work where others failed.

 Sleep deprivation is a form of torture considered among the worst.
 Losing a single hour of sleep makes Division I basketball players miss twice as many shots the next day.
-Perhaps the most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat the insomnia of Ludwig II.
+The most sublime music ever written, Bach’s Goldberg Variations, was commissioned by Lugwig II to treat his insomnia.
 He was Bavaria’s “Mad King” for a reason — sleeplessness drives you crazy.

 We’ve all experienced at some point the relentless feeling after one sleepless night.
-In as little as three days, sleep deprivation breaks prisoners of war into giving up classified secrets.
+In as little as three nights, sleep deprivation breaks prisoners of war into giving up classified secrets.
 So by the time my insomnia hit the 6-month mark in July, the once unfathomable thought of cutting my life short slowly started to creep into my mind as a last resort for rest.
 Insomnia had literally become my death bed.

 Compounding this was a chemical Catch-22.
 It’s paradoxical, but the most effective drugs doctors use for life-saving sleep come with “black box” warnings in their fine print about triggering severe depression and suicidality.
 So my hopelessness about not sleeping was being pharmacologically amped up by the same meds I’d been prescribed in the hope of sleep.
 I was trapped in a “damned if you do,” “damned if you don’t” loop with no way out between crippling depression from not sleeping, or crippling depression from sleeping pills.